holzigerTyp/notes/deployment/helmfile-to-argocd.md

 If you have started this with one single helm chart you now have to separate your helm chart into charts for the different parts.
 Your result should look like the [backend and frontend of the target folder structure](#target-folder-structure).

 > ⚠️ While refactoring be aware of that we will be using one single values file for the entire deployment so make sure to use explicit / unique paths for your values.

+### Handling Secrets

+Handling secrets with ArgoCD deployments can be quite challenging at first sight.
+The first solution would involve creating your secrets manually and just using the reference in the value files.

+You can also take a look at the [argocd-vault-plugin](https://github.com/argoproj-labs/argocd-vault-plugin) that integrates [HashiCorp Vault](https://www.hashicorp.com/products/vault) into your workflow.

 ## Setup ArgoCD project